 Safe Fireworks Storage

-How to store your fireworks safely and legally.
+How to store your fireworks at home safely and legally.

-In this article I’ll look at how to store your fireworks safely at home along with the current legal limits for each class of consumer firework.
+In this article I’ll look in more detail at the current legal storage limits for each class of consumer firework, plus run through some additional advice and good practices.

 At the risk of stating the blindingly obvious, I must start by stressing that fireworks are explosives and should be treated with great care and respect.